neuralmagic/deepsparse/examples/aws-lambda/README.md

 ```
 ### Model Configuration

-To add a different sparse model or alter its configuration, edit the `config.yaml` file in the `/lambda-deepsparse/app` directory.
+To add a different sparse model or alter its configuration, edit the pipeline object in the `app.py` file found in the `/lambda-deepsparse/app` directory.

 ### Create Endpoint